Urogynecology Fellowship in Female Pelvic Medicine & Reconstructive Surgery

 Clinical

-Our clinical practice offers a full spectrum of female pelvic medicine services at OHSU's Center for Women's Health practice site.
-Fellows interact with all three attending physicians at OHSU, both in the outpatient clinical setting and in the operating room.
-Additionally, there are operative experiences at Providence Portland Hospital with our adjunct faculty members.
+Our clinical practice offers a full spectrum of female pelvic medicine services at OHSU's Center for Women's Health and Kaiser practice sites.
+Fellows interact with attending physicians at OHSU and Kaiser, both in the outpatient clinical setting and in the operating room.
+Additionally, there are operative experiences at Legacy Good Samaritan Hospital with our adjunct faculty members.
 Fellows perform the majority of urodynamic studies in conjunction with the Urogynecology nurse, Jane Meister, RN.
 We have a pelvic floor dysfunction program that is coordinated through the Urogynecology division but involves additional consultants in urology, colorectal surgery, gastroenterology, physical therapy, radiology (for dynamic pelvic floor MRI), and womens counseling services.
 Finally, we perform our own translabial/transperineal pelvic floor ultrasound (including 3D/4D), endoanal ultrasonography (3D/4D), anorectal manometry, and complete pelvic floor neurophysiologic testing.

 Educational